 In response to numerous concerns regarding environmental equity and justice issues in Florida, the Legislature (Florida Law, CH.
 94-219)

 , created the Florida Environmental Equity and Justice Commission in 1994.
 The Commission was directed to conduct a study to determine if low-income and minority communities are more at risk from environmental hazards than the general population.
 The report concluded specific communities were disproportionately impacted by environmental hazards.
 The report recommended that a center for environmental equity and justice be established.
-In 1998, the Center was established at Florida Agricultural and Mechanical University within the Environmental Sciences Institute (Florida Law, CH.
+In 1998, the Center was established at Florida Agricultural and Mechanical University (Florida Law, CH.
 98-304)

 .
 The Center's mission is to address environmental issues through research, education, training and community outreach, and make recommendations to be used in developing policies that are designed to protect all citizens from exposure to environmental hazards.

 Environmental equity and justice issues came to the forefront when the United Church of Christ Commission on Racial Justice published in 1987, a landmark study titled "Toxic Waste and Race in the United States".
 The study found that three out of five Black and Hispanic Americans reside in communities with uncontrolled toxic waste sites.
 The study is largely considered to be the first to nationally address the siting of toxic waste sites in minority and low-income communities.